How to Make Copper Foil Easter Eggs DIY

 Step Three – Applying the Sealer

 Once the eggs are dry, remove any extra copper.
-Lightly add a complete coat of the Sealer so that the copper will be protected.
+Lightly apply a complete coat of the Sealer to protect the copper.

 Let dry and style them however you want!

-Feel free to copy any of my styling ideas shown in the blog post too!
+Feel free to copy any of my styling ideas in the blog post, too!

 Frequently Asked Questions

-Once the item is covered with copper foil and completely dry, remove any extra foil.
-Lightly add a complete coat of the sealer with a paintbrush so that the item will be protected.
+Remove any extra foil once the item is covered with copper foil and completely dry.
+Lightly apply a complete coat of the sealer with a paintbrush to protect the item.
 Let dry before use.

 Gorgeous Displays for Your Eggs!